 |Piece Count||57 tips, 60 pieces overall|

-Bottom line: Working on electronics or other small items requires precision tools, and this 60pc. set from Oria has most of the fastening needs covered.
-Simply put, it’s one of the best screwdrivers sets for electronics, and more.
+Bottom line: Working on electronics or other small items requires precision tools and this 60pc. set from Oria has most of the fastening needs covered.

 This screwdriver set also comes with a carrying case for all the bits.
 It includes a flexible shaft for fastening in tight places, and the screwdriver’s shaft extends for better reach.
 While the screwdriver might be a bit small for heavy-duty work, this set can handle most fastening needs.